ksu-hmi/Medication-Management-Tool/projectroadmap.md

 #### Respositories:
 * https://github.com/ByrneThomas/Medication_-Reminder_-For_The-_Elderly.git - This is a related repository that may be utilized as a base code.
 It provides some fundamental and basic codes resulting in outputs similar to some of the key features of our project.
+* https://github.com/jlimcode/medipal - This repository has multiple codes for the different features of the project.

 # Sprint 2

 - [ ] Make updates and commit changes via the appropriate Github organization